American Society of Highway Engineers (ASHE), Pittsburgh Chapter

-Since that time, the firm has provided comprehensive engineering services for various improvements to the turnpike and its tunnels, toll booths and bridge structures.
+Since that time, the firm has provided comprehensive engineering services for various improvements to the turnpike.

 One of the largest projects ms has been involved in was the Mon-Fayette Expressway.
-This 17-mile, $475 million segment of toll road from I-70 in Washington County north to S.R.
-51 in southern Allegheny County was completed on an expedited schedule requiring various technical disciplines. ms was responsible for numerous tasks, including the plan preparation of 11,300 feet of the expressway; 13,000 feet of ramps at a diamond interchange; 2,700 feet of side road construction; nine new bridges and culverts that included two dual mainline bridges and a prestressed concrete circular pipe; stormwater plans; erosion and sediment pollution control plans; highway lighting plans; pavement marking plans; and traffic control plans.
+This 17-mile, $475 million segment of toll road extends from I-70 in Washington County north to S.R.
+51 in southern Allegheny County. ms was responsible for numerous tasks, including the preliminary plan preparation of 11,300 feet of the expressway; 13,000 feet of ramps at a diamond interchange; 2,700 feet of side road construction; nine new bridges and culverts that included two dual mainline bridges and a prestressed concrete circular pipe; stormwater plans; erosion and sediment pollution control plans; highway lighting plans; pavement marking plans; and traffic control plans.

 ms also worked as a subconsultant to the FIGG Engineering Group on the Allegheny River Bridge replacement project, a complex project that required highway, structure, traffic and environmental services.

 The associated roadway approach work encompasses a 1.8 mile section of the Pennsylvania Turnpike mainline between milepost 47.2 and 49.0.
-This section is being widened to six lanes with minor realignment, phased such that traffic can be maintained at all times.
-Included in the proposed improvements is the reconfiguration of the Allegheny Valley Interchange ramps.
+This section was widened to six lanes with minor realignment, phased such that traffic was maintained at all times.
+Included in the improvements was the reconfiguration of the Allegheny Valley Interchange ramps.

 ms is also responsible for the design of the $113+ million total reconstruction of seven miles of turnpike mainline between milepost 31.0 and 38.0, which includes widening the existing 10-foot median to a 50-foot median to accommodate two additional lanes.
 Included in the widening effort are improvements to nonstandard horizontal and vertical curves and improvements for the eastern portion of the Warrendale Toll Plaza.